Professional pilots have lots of resources. You could:

 Rule 14 CFR 61.15 does NOT require that you get convicted of a DUI or DWAI to meet the mandatory reporting requirement.

-If you suffer any of these actions below, then you must notify the Securities and Investigation Division at OKC within sixty days of the offense:
+These actions, regardless of conviction, are reportable to the Securities and Investigation Division at OKC within sixty days of the offense:

 - failing any chemical test in a DUI/DWAI stop

-- refusing any chemical test in a DUI/DWAI stop
+- refusing a chemical test in a DUI/DWAI stop

 - an administrative license revocation (in other words, if your license is revoked, for any reason, during a DUI/DWAI stop )